joshuaglenen/Greenhouse-Monitor/README.md

 ### Designing the Prototype

-Prototype 1 was a proof-of-concept breadboard build featuring:
+Prototype 1 was a proof-of-concept breadboard build as seen in figure 1.
+It included:
 <li>Water level and soil moisture sensors</li>
 <li>Light level sensor</li>
 <li>RGB status LED</li>